Associate Degree in Mathematics: Program Information

 An associate degree program in mathematics is typically a 2-year transfer program for students who plan to go on to pursue a bachelor's degree in such majors as actuarial science, engineering or accounting.
 Typically, only a high school diploma or equivalent is required for admission.

 - Program Length: 2 years

 Associate's Degree in Mathematics

 Associate programs in mathematics are geared towards individuals looking to further their education, such as getting a bachelor's degree.
 At least a high school diploma or equivalent is required to get accepted into this program.
 Problem-solving skills are a must for students entering this associate's program.
 The coursework in a mathematics associate degree program includes studies in statistics, finite mathematics and geometry.
 Areas of focus in the program often include:

 Graduates who hold an associate degree in mathematics may transfer to a 4-year college or university to obtain a bachelor's degree in mathematics or related area of study.
 Degree options include a Bachelor of Science in Mathematics with concentration areas like computer science and statistics.
 Degree options for students who plan to become math teachers at the elementary or secondary level include a Bachelor of Science in Mathematics Single-Subject Teaching, Secondary Mathematics or Education.

 An associate degree program in mathematics can also be a springboard for a bachelor's degree program in actuarial science, an academic major that combines the study of business and mathematics.
-According to the U.S. Bureau of Labor Statistics (BLS), actuaries were employed in over 21,000 positions in 2010 and earned a median annual salary of $93,680 in May of 2012 (www.bls.gov).
-The BLS also reports that mathematicians earned median salaries of $101,360 in 2012, and they held over 3,000 jobs in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), actuaries earned a mean annual salary of $110,090 in May of 2014 (www.bls.gov).
+The BLS also reports that mathematicians earned a mean annual salary of $104,350 in the same year.